 [29] Ibid., 94.

-[30] I have used the double conjunction – ‘and/or’ – since there is a fundamental ambiguity in the choice of the appropriate term to translate the use of the original Greek terms topos and chōra made by some Neoplatonic authors.
+[30] I have used the double conjunction – ‘and/or’ – because there is a fundamental ambiguity in choosing the appropriate term to translate the original Greek terms topos and chōra used by some Neoplatonic authors.
 With respect to Philoponus, Casey says: ‘he proposes a theory of place or space – the ambiguity is inescapable…’ (p.
 94); with respect to Simplicius, and regarding the relative-absolute issue, Casey says that ‘Simplicius’s response is that place/space is both absolute and relative’ (p.100).
-With respect to a celebrated statement by Theophrastus – who was not strictly part of the group of the Neoplatonic thinkers even if he was close to positions held, after him, by the Neoplatonist Philophonus – the translation of the term chōra made by Casey is different from the one made by Sambursky in the book The Concept of Place in Late Neoplatonism: Casey translates Theophrastus’s chōra as space, Sambursky as place.
-I read this fundamental ambiguity in the interpretation of space and place as another sign of the intrinsic kinship between spatial and placial notions or concepts: here, topos and chōra – the original Greek terms used by ancient authors – can invariantly be translated as place and/or space, that is: they are subjected to interpretations that may vary according to the context – of course -, but also according to the sensibility and the philological sensitivity and knowledge of the authors/commentators.
+Furthermore, Casey’s translation of Theophrastus’s term chōra differs from Sambursky’s in the book The Concept of Place in Late Neoplatonism: Casey translates it as space, while Sambursky translates it as place.
+I interpret the fundamental ambiguity in the interpretation of space and place as a sign of the intrinsic kinship between spatial and placial notions or concepts, where the original Greek terms, topos and chōra, used by ancient authors, can be translated invariantly as place and/or space, with interpretations varying according to context, as well as the authors’ or commentators’ sensibility and philological sensitivity and knowledge.

 [31] Ibid., 96.